 ‘Awa, as it is known in Hawaii, or Kava is part of the pepper family, and you can taste it’s resemblance in the earthy, yet slightly spicy roots.
 The roots contain the active component of this plant, however, ancient Hawaiian kahunas are known to have wrapped the leaves of the ‘Awa plant around the heads of patients suffering from headache.
-Medicinally, the plant is used for pain relief and insomnia, however the traditional drink “Kava Kava” was imbibed ceremonially for just about every known occasion- births, deaths, marriages, rites of passage, to cure illnesses and remove curses, and at the beginning of big projects, as a blessing for this occasion.
+Medicinally, the plant is used for pain relief and insomnia, but the traditional drink “Kava Kava” was imbibed ceremonially for just about every known occasion- births, deaths, marriages, rites of passage, to cure illnesses and remove curses, as a blessing at the beginning of big projects, and as a public atonement of misdeeds.

 In both Fiji and Hawaii, it is offered as a gesture to notable guests, but more prominently so in Fijian culture.
 It is used to celebrate, resolve disputes, and to “break the ice” with others.